f1r3k1ng/automation/README.md

-# automation
+# Ansible
-This is an ansible repository to help with some basics tasks I want to have automated
+This is a repository for all of my ansible playbooks